Rob Hallett: Robomagic

 In 2014 Hallett left AEG Live after a decade to launch the London-based music firm Robomagic.
 The name Robomagic was decided upon in homage to the 1973 Kurt Vonnegut novel "Breakfast of Champions" which features a company called The Robo-Magic Corporation of America.
 Hallett's first arena tour with Robomagic was with Duran Duran, as well as promoting the will.i.am Landmarks Live in Concert Tour, which included a show in the Royal Albert Hall.

 In 2015 Hallett's Robomoagic worked with Nile Rodgers to promote FOLD Festival in Riverhead New York and London.
-In 2016 Hallett was part of the team that brought the New Orleans-based Essence Festival to South Africa for its inaugural edition.
-Robomagic has also ventured into music production, with their offshoot label Robotune releasing the debut EP of urban punk duo Nova Twins in 2016.
+In 2016 Hallett was part of the team that brought the New Orleans–based Essence Festival to South Africa for its inaugural edition.
+Robomagic has also ventured into music production, with their offshoot label Robotune releasing the debut EP of rock duo Nova Twins in 2016.

 In 2018 Robomagic joined Live Nation.
 From 2017 to 2019 Hallett was promoting Bon Jovi's European tour.
 In 2020 after three years at Live Nation, Hallett and Live Nation announced that his company Robomagic would be leaving Live Nation.